DovetailSoftware/sdk-docs/docfx_project/articles/fcsdk-data-access.md

 By default, all FCFL.NET queries are unconstrained.
 In order to constrain queries, set the MaximumRows property on a ClarifyGeneric instance.
 Setting this property will cause 2 things to happen:

-The number of rows returned will be the number specified or less If the number of rows that can be returned is greater than the specified MaximumRows value, the MaximumRowsExceeded event will be fired during a Query operation.
+The number of rows returned will be the number specified or less.

+If the number of rows that can be returned is greater than the specified MaximumRows value, the MaximumRowsExceeded event will be fired during a Query operation.
 This allows the default behavior (mentioned in [1] above) to be optionally overriden.
 Handling this event is not required unless special logic is desired.

 The following example shows how to use the MaximumRows property and how to use the MaximumRowsExceeded event to control how ClarifyGeneric behaves:

 [C#]